 Welcome!
 I am a Ph.D candidate in the Department of Political Science at Columbia University.
-I specialize in comparative politics with a focus on post-Soviet Eurasia.
+I specialize in comparative politics and international relations with a focus on post-Soviet Eurasia.
 My primary research interests are conflict and political violence, law and society, gender, ethnic and religious politics.

 My dissertation explores how legacies of prolonged military conflict affect individual choices among alternative legal orders in Chechnya, where Russian statutory law co-exists with Sharia and customary law.
 My research relies on extensive qualitative fieldwork, surveys, and experiments.